Vedansh-Sethi/project-euler-solution/notes/problem_4.md

 # 🧮 Largest palindrome product

-This C++ program ams to find a palindrome under a certain limit.
+This C++ program aims to find a palindrome under a certain limit.

 ## 💡 Problem Insight